Quick Note Poetry: Marta Perez #Cuban-American

 Bella Cubana.
 Bella Cubana.
 A song is sung for you.
 Performed on the public stage, showing your face, in the perfect view!

-Her clothes are a suitable glamor.
+Her clothes are suitable glamor.
 A perfect touch of fancy decor.
 Like the island of her birthing, the gems bring sunshine’s smile.
-For every space that she touches, the magic lights up for miles.
+For every space she touches, the magic liguts up for miles.

 Bella Cubana.
 Bella Cubana.
 Let music be your guide.
 Leading on with paths of goodness; greater beauty awaits you, in strides!